blytk/book_library/README.md

         a new book in the database.
         - If the book we want to assign to one of our lists already exists in our database, we can search for it, click on it (it will be highlighted on the list), and press the appropriate button (one button for each list we want to add the book to (reading, read and wish lit))
-        - Books can only be selected one by one.
+        - Books can only be selected one by one
     2. Reading Books (clickable link):
         - Here we can see at a glance all books included in our current reading list
         - If we click on the header, we will be redirected to a page with a bit more of detail, where we can access each of the books to see its notes, remove it from the list, see other books in the database from the author or browse by genre.